Ryan-E-Mark/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch hook is used to grab the current url as a variable and add nested routes without having to retype the url each time.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is a way to make sure that inputs are as expected.
+It's a way of setting requirements such as password length or clicking a terms of service box that allow for correct data to be collected.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is going through the whole process of a webapp to make sure it works as planned.
+That means testing each component and getting the expected experience throughout.

 ## Instructions